AI Tell-Me-About-Yourself Practice: A 90-Second Answer That Survives Follow-Ups

 FAQ

 • Memorize or improvise?
-Practice the through-line and the numbers.
-Improvise the connective tissue.
+Practice the through-line and the numbers cold; improvise the connective tissue.
+A fully memorized answer sounds memorized — interviewers notice.

 • What if I have a career gap?
-Address it in one line, then move on.
-Do not let it dominate 90 seconds.
+Address it in one neutral line, then move on.
+Do not let it eat your 90 seconds, and don’t apologize for it.

 • What if my last role isn’t the relevant one?
-Lead with the through-line; the chronological order can flex.
+Lead with the through-line; chronological order can flex.
+The present-past-future order is a default, not a rule.

 Tags: #AI writing #Job search #Interview #Self introduction #Behavioral interview